 Required Investments and Results

 In 2017, the McKinsey Global Institute released a report assessing the worldwide demand for increased infrastructure investment.
-This report estimated that, from 2017 to 2035, the world must invest USD3.7 trillion a year in economic infrastructure (such as transportation, power, water and telecoms systems) in order to support rates of growth.
-The report further estimates that emerging economies will demand approximately 63% of that amount.
+This report estimated that, from 2017 to 2035, the world must invest USD3.7 trillion a year in economic infrastructure (such as transportation, power, water and telecommunications systems) in order to support rates of growth.
+The report further estimated that emerging economies will demand approximately 63% of that amount.

 However, despite high demand for a greater number of projects, the market continues to be adversely affected by the instability of commodity prices and the difficulties arising from global political events.

-EMEA (Europe, the Middle East and Africa) project finance loans totalled USD125.6 billion in 2020, maintaining the figures of 2019.
-The power sector posted an increase of 26% in activity compared to 2019, with deals amounting to USD53.63 billion.
+EMEA (Europe, the Middle East and Africa) project finance loans totalled USD149.5 billion in 2022, representing a decrease of 7% compared to 2021.

-Asia Pacific and Japan project finance loans in 2020 amounted to USD63.63 billion, which was down 29% compared to 2019 figures.
+Asia Pacific and Japan project finance loans in 2022 amounted to USD69.8 billion, which was up 7% compared to 2021 figures.